wilder8086/react-wp-tw/README.md

 npm i babel-loader @babel/core @babel/preset-env @babel/preset-react @babel/cli -D

-# setup webpack, in your project root, create file called webpack.config.js and add
+# setup webpack, in your project root, create file called webpack.config.js.
+This webpack folder essentially runs in the node environment and not the browser.
+Therefore we can write vanilla js code here.
 module.exports = {
   module: {
     rules: [